farwaali08/UFOs/README.md

 ## RESULTS & DEMO

-The web page can be accessed by clicking [here](https://farwaali08.github.io/UFOs/).
-Alternatively, a demo is available for view below.
+The webpage can be accessed by clicking [here](https://farwaali08.github.io/UFOs/).
+The video below will demonstrate how to navigate the webpage, and filter using different search criteria.

 ### DEMO
 https://user-images.githubusercontent.com/89050277/140669068-9789972b-ec8a-45a7-80de-ea9617a8e921.mov

-## SUMMARY
+## ANALYSIS & SUMMARY